Simar-malhotra09/docs/README.md

 ## Code

+### Distributed Programming
+1. [ Distributed Programming for fun and profit](https://book.mixu.net/distsys/single-page.html)- [WEBPAGE] 2013, but still extremely relevant, maybe even more so?
+It discusses the following: High and low level abstraction, Time (clock) and replication.
+As said by the author's intent was to  "introduce the key concepts that you will need in order to have a good time reading more serious texts"
 ### Embedded
 1. [Introduction to Microprocessors](https://faculty.etsu.edu/tarnoff/ntes2150/uproc/uproc.htm)- [WEBPAGE] So wonderfully written for a novice like me, I wonder what this guy is doing today.